Home

 Coding Ligatures

-[!WARNING] Ligature handling has changed significantly in Monaspace v1.1 and v1.101.
-If you're upgrading, see the release notes for guidance on how to alter your editor settings.
+[!WARNING] Ligature handling has changed significantly in Monaspace point releases.
+If you're upgrading, check the release notes to learn what changes you might need to make to your editor configuration:

 The liga font feature enables customized spacing of repeating characters, like /// or ||.
 It is designed to avoid activating inside longer sequences like ////.

-There are eight groups of coding ligatures, separated into stylistic sets.
+There are ten groups of coding ligatures, separated into stylistic sets.
 You may be able to enable or disable individual sets selectively:

 👉 You can see an interactive display of all the ligatures on the Monaspace website